 Shopping in markets and supermarkets abroad is all part of experiencing the local culture, whether you simply want to admire the fresh produce or barter with the stallholders.
 Unfamiliar sights and sounds will fill your senses, and you will certainly be tempted to make some purchases!

-Why not try some of these fantastic Barcelona markets or tell us about your own favorite markets in the comments?
+Why not visit some of these fantastic Barcelona markets in your next trip?